COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 “You shouldn’t have to worry about things like having the money to pay rent or get your car repaired when you’re focusing on medical care,” Chip Chaikin said.
 “We wanted a way for people to get the extra help they need without having a lot of red tape slowing down the process.”

 Patients will be identified by MetroHealth caregivers.
-Their needs will be determined in part by MetroHealth’s Social Determinants of Health screening, which identifies immediate needs (food, transportation, housing and other social services, for example), that affect a person’s health.
+Their needs will be determined in part by MetroHealth’s Social Determinants of Health screening, which identifies immediate needs that affect a person’s health.